MarkusSprunck/directed_graph_generator/README.md

-# directed_graph_generator
+# Directed Graph Generator

-Directed Graph Generator creates animated diagrams from MS Excel Sheets
+This application animated diagrams from MS Excel Sheets.
+The generated html files need no additional libraries, so you may open them in the browser.